carousell/Orion/README.md

 ## Project Status
-Orion is in use at production at Carousell and powers multiple services serving thousands to requests per seconds, that being said we do not gurantee all updates to be backward compatible at the moment breaking changes might happen.
+Orion is in use at production at Carousell and powers multiple services serving thousands to requests per seconds, we ensure all updates are backward compatible unless it involves a major bug or security issue.

 ## License
 This code is available under the following https://github.com/carousell/Orion/blob/master/LICENSE